gabriel-ing/Quickstarts/Interoperability/BusinessService.md

 ```

 The method needs to:

 1. Create an order number for the whole transaction - this can be done by incrementing a global.
-2. Read each line of the CSV file
+2. Loop over each line of the CSV file and:

-3. Populate a new TransactionMessage with the values from each line, as well as the Order Number and exact date and time of processing
+    3. Populate a new TransactionMessage with the values from each line, as well as the Order Number

+    4. Add the Date and Time of Processing

-4. Send the message Asynchronously (without waiting for a response)
+    5. Send each message Asynchronously (without waiting for a response)

 These can be implemented in the following way: